andyaiken/skirmish/src/docs/encounters.md

 * The `Action` tab:
   * This tab allows you to select and perform one of your actions.

-When you've done something, a log of your turn will appear towards the bottom of the screen.
-This lets you see the details of how an action went, for example.

 At the bottom you'll see an `End Turn` button; when you're finished with this hero's turn, press this to move on to the next combatant.

 ## Monster Controls